jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ...
 ```

-**Explanation:** Adding `httpIzer#` instantiates and binds httpIzer plugin to the running _command class_ instance.
+**Explanation:** Adding `httpIzer#` instantiates and binds httpIzer plugin to its owning _commandSet class_ instance.
 During this process, `JkPlugin#activate` method is invoked.
 By default this method does nothing but as we have
-overrode it in `JkPluginHttpsIzer`, it modifies the `JkPluginWebReader` plugin bound to the running _command class_ instance.
+overrode it in `JkPluginHttpsIzer`, it modifies the `JkPluginWebReader` plugin bound to the owning _commandSet_ instance.

-## Reuse a Plugin Across Project
+## Reuse a plugin across projects

-You can pack your plugin in a jar, publish it on a repository and reuse it any build.
+You can pack your plugin in a jar, publish it on a repository and reuse it any Jeka project.
 The prerequisite is to know
-about building a Java project which is covered in the next section.
+about building a Java project, which is covered in the next section.

 ### Develop